Registration Info

 Weekend-Of Logistics

-• Arrival & Check-in: Early check-in begins at 4:00 pm on April 4th at Friedman Hall, and regular check-in starts at 8:00 am on April 5th, also at Friedman Hall.
+• Arrival & Check-in: Early check-in begins at 3:30 pm on February 27th in Friedman Hall, and regular check-in starts at 8:00 am on February 28th, also in Friedman Hall.

 • Parking: Parking will be available at the Power Street Parking Garage (111 Power Street).
 You can find more information about parking here